Visited: June 1999

 Unattractive and dangerous capital Manila

 Manila, the capital of the Philippines, is a metropolis of over 10 million people at the end of the second millennium, fourth on the list of the most polluted cities in the world.
 It is a mix of slums, a modern business district, Chinatown, middle class residential areas, nightclubs and casinos.
+For a capital this huge, it’s surprising how limited the places to visit or things to do truly are.

 Like most other metropolises in third world countries, misery and wealth walk hand in hand: simple slums, luxurious business districts with modern buildings, beautifully landscaped parks, old buses and high-end Mercedes cars.